 Monika Radulovic, who competed on the show in 2018, previously told Now To Love that aside from rewards, their diet consisted of a small portion of rice and kidney beans a day, plus whatever they can forage near camp such as fish, papaya and coconut.
 And the portion size was the real issue.

 "After a while, the beans and rice especially with some toasted coconut on top of it tastes good.
 We just didn't have enough to satisfy us, we had a cup per meal."

-Runner up Sharn Coombes also told TV WEEK, "In terms of appearance I was certainly shocked at my weight loss, I don't think I've ever seen myself that thin ever.
+Meanwhile 2018 runner up Sharn Coombes told TV WEEK, "In terms of appearance I was certainly shocked at my weight loss, I don't think I've ever seen myself that thin ever.
 I was also amazed at the muscles underneath there!
 That was kind of cool."